Canterbury Christ Church University: North Holmes

 The university's Canterbury Campus, at North Holmes Road overseen for many years by Bursar James (Jim) Blanthorn, is built on land which was once used for orchards and domestic buildings of the adjacent St Augustine's Abbey, part of Canterbury's World Heritage Site.
 The campus is a low-rise development centred on a courtyard adjacent to the chapel of Christ in Majesty.
 The chapel roof, formed of four isosceles triangles in glass, is a distinctive local landmark.
 The campus buildings are largely named after former Archbishops of Canterbury.

 The North Holmes site falls within the St Augustine Abbey element of the Canterbury UNESCO World Heritage Site (WHS) (the WHS also includes Canterbury Cathedral and St Martin's Church).
 The university includes an orchard containing local varieties of apple, a physic garden, and the growing of hops that are used to produce an annual brew of green hop beer.

 The nearby Grade II listed former church of St Gregory, has been developed as a performance space for the university's choirs and musical ensembles.
 Most of these performances are open to the public.

 In addition to its main Canterbury Campus, the university occupies other sites around the city including Christ Church Sports Centre, Augustine House and the St George's Centre.

 Christ Church Sports Centre

-In 2009 the university built Christ Church Sports Centre which houses health and fitness facilities for students and staff.
+In 2009, the university built Christ Church Sports Centre which houses health and fitness facilities for students and staff.
 The centre includes facilities for a variety of sports including cricket, volleyball, badminton, football and netball, an exercise studio, a climbing wall and a gym.
 The university was used as preparation grounds by the national team of Puerto Rico at the 2012 Summer Olympics.

 St George's Centre

 The St George's Centre opened at the beginning of the 2012 academic year.
-This incorporates the students' union facilities, bars and accommodation for 200 students.
+This incorporated the students' union facilities (until 2022), A bar and accommodation for 200 students.